Erb’s Palsy Lawyers New York

 Sometimes, these lawyers will reject your claim altogether.
 Other times, they may offer you an amount of compensation that is significantly lower than the amount you need to pay for your child’s expenses.

 Without legal representation, it’s nearly impossible for an individual to win a birth injury case.
-That’s why you need an experienced Erb’s palsy lawyer to argue on your behalf against your opposition.
+That’s why you need the team of experienced Erb’s palsy lawyers from Merson Law to argue on your behalf against your opposition.

-The lawyers at Merson Law PLLC have decades of experience litigating cases like your’s, many of which have settled for millions of dollars.
+The Erb’s palsy lawyers at Merson Law PLLC have decades of experience litigating cases like your’s, many of which have settled for millions of dollars.

 Our team will work with you to get the compensation you need to build the best life for your child, and we’ll do it without hourly rates.